hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 This is woefully to say, but it seems that an "expressive" PL nowadays means "Hey there, I have seriously messed up with the number of features, but that is fine!"

 Finally, a word has to be said about metaprogramming in a host language.
-With such systems as [Template Haskell] and [Rust's procedural macros], we can manipulate an AST of a host language using the same language, which is good in terms of biformity but unpleasant in terms of inconsistency.
-Macros are not functions: we cannot partially apply a macro and obtain a partially applied function, since they are just different concepts.
-Personally, I do think that procedural macros in Rust are a giant design mistake that is comparable to `#define` macros in plain C: aside from pure syntax, the macro system simply has no idea about the language being manipulated.
+With such templating systems as [Template Haskell] and [Rust's procedural macros], we can manipulate an AST [^is-true-ast] of a host language using the same language, which is good in terms of biformity but unpleasant in terms of general language inconsistency.
+Macros are not functions: we cannot partially apply a macro and obtain a partially applied function (or vice versa), since they are just different concepts -- this can turn out to be a pain in the ass if we are to design a generic and easy-to-use library API.
+Personally, I do think that procedural macros in Rust are a **giant design mistake** that is comparable to `#define` macros in plain C: aside from pure syntax, the macro system simply has no idea about the language being manipulated; instead of a tool to extend and work with a language gracefully, you get slightly enhanced text substitution and nothing more.
 E.g., imagine there is an enumeration called `Either`, whose definition is as follows:

 [Template Haskell]: https://wiki.haskell.org/A_practical_Template_Haskell_Tutorial
 [Rust's procedural macros]: https://doc.rust-lang.org/reference/procedural-macros.html